 The Broads National Park is made up of over 60 open areas of water known as Broads, which, along with the rivers Yare, and its tributaries the Ant, Thurne, Bure, Chet and Waveney, occupy a vast triangle of land formed by Great Yarmouth, Wroxham, and Stalham.

-If you don’t have lots of time to explore, then head for Hickling Broad, the largest Broad of them all.
-At the far eastern end of Hickling Broad is the Horsey Windpump, one of the area’s most iconic windmills and run by the National Trust.
+If you don’t have lots of time to explore, start at Hickling Broad, the largest Broad in the National Park.
+At the far east end of Hickling Broad is Horsey Windpump, one of the area’s most iconic windmills managed by the National Trust.
 The whole area is incredibly photogenic.

-Head for Potter Heigham, Ranworth or South Walsham, small picturesque villages with interesting churches, which make great start points.
-The beauty and nature of the Broads is best appreciated from the water, and motor cruisers, kayaks and canoes can be rented, or you can take a Broads boat tour if you’re not confident on the water.
+The beauty and nature of the Broads are best enjoyed from the water, and motor cruisers, kayaks and canoes can be rented, or you can take a Broads boat tour if you’re prefer to be skippered.

 RELATED POST: 26 Exciting Things To Do On the Norfolk Broads